drew1up/mws-restaurant-stage-1/README.md

 ## App Overview

--All restaurants are marked on map via Google Maps api -Restaurants are listed by neighborhood and/or type of cuisine -Restaurant details such as hours of operation and reviews
+- All restaurants are marked on map via Google Maps api
+- Restaurants are listed by neighborhood and/or type of cuisine
+- Restaurant details such as hours of operation and reviews

 ## Installation